kylebrowning/sf-things/README.md

 - Walk through Golden Gate park.
 (There are live Buffalo!)
 - Walk/Bike Across Golden Gate Bridge.
 - Drive down the crooked part of Lombard St (or walk, itll go faster)
-- goto a show the Fillmore
+- Go to a show the Fillmore
 - Ride a cable car
 - Alamo Square park to see the Painted Ladies
 - Mission Dolores Park